eslint/eslint/docs/src/rules/no-lonely-if.md

 ## When Not To Use It

 Disable this rule if the code is clearer without requiring the `else if` form.

+## Version

+This rule was introduced in ESLint 0.6.0.